City of Monrovia

 Public Participation is key to the success of both plans.
 We encourage residents, commuters, and business owners to share their experiences, challenges, and ideas for making Monrovia’s streets safer and more bike-friendly.

 From late April to September 30, 2025, we collected feedback through a community survey.
-While the survey is now closed, you can still participate by attending an upcoming community meeting!
+We also hosted three community outreach meetings.
+The meeting recordings and slides are available below.

 Collision History